Fonta1n3/FullyNoded/Readme.md

 ## Q&A

-Discussions from the telegram group have been editted and categorized into [Question and Answers](./QuestionsAnswersFN.md) as off July 2020.
+For basic usage check out the website QA [here](https://fullynoded.app/faq/)

+For a more in depth Q&A inspired by discussions on the telegram group check out our [Question and Answers](./Docs/QandA.md)

 ## Tutorials